always look forward to my cup of coffee.

 Why It's Awesome

 Wild Coffee beans are the cleanest, most Wild bean we could find out of dozens of coffees we tested.
-These select Premium Grade "1" beans are single-origin, organic and sourced from small farms and crops.
+These select Premium Grade "1" beans are single-origin sourced from small farms and crops.

 Wild Coffee beans are fresh roasted in small batches 2-4 times a month.
 The fresh roasted smell is intoxicating.